-- 1. Campaign Management - a.
-Applicant shall coordinate a team to lead and drive campaign objectives, with oversight from Cal OES. - b.
-Direct and oversee subcontractors, Subrecipients, partners, and vendors, such as those providing graphic printing and studio services. - c.
+- a.
+Coordinate a team to lead and drive campaign objectives, with oversight from Cal OES. - b.
+Direct and oversee subcontractors, partners, and vendors, among others, such as those providing graphic printing and studio services. - c.
 Manage the designated campaign budget that accomplishes the objectives of the LX Program.
 Updates to be provided in the monthly and quarterly reports. - d.
 Review existing campaign assets to inform outreach and education plans. - e.
-Maintain and drive ongoing campaign calendar. - f.
-Coordinate, facilitate and participate in meetings and weekly conference calls, as outlined in Ongoing Communications and as directed by Cal OES, to successfully drive campaign objectives. - g.
+Maintain and drive an ongoing campaign calendar. - f.
+Coordinate, facilitate and participate in meetings and weekly conference calls, to successfully drive campaign objectives. - g.
 Provide quarterly written reports and updated plans and timelines. - h.
 Provide technical assistance to Cal OES and its partners, as directed by the State. - i.
 Work with local and statewide community partners, allowing them to leverage the statewide strategy and assets, including collateral and earned media to support local partner communications efforts. - j.
-Strategic planning, research, and counsel to help establish the foundation and evidence to ensure an effective, efficient and successful campaign in terms of messaging, approach, partnerships, and outreach strategies. - k.
-Message testing, development, and the establishment of a core message platform that will be used to inform and shape all other materials and products developed for this campaign.
+Strategically plan, research, and counsel to help establish the foundation and evidence to ensure an effective, efficient and successful campaign in terms of messaging, approach, partnerships, and outreach strategies. - k.
+Message test, develop, and the establish a core message platform that will be used to inform and shape all other materials and products developed for this campaign; and deploy focus groups/message testing as needed throughout the campaign to ensure it is driving engagements. - I. Translate related cultural competency services to ensure all core messages, materials, and other educational items are available in the State threshold languages.
+Cal OES reserves the right to identify other languages if needs arise.

-- Translation and related cultural competency services to ensure all core messages, materials, and other educational items are also available in the State threshold languages.
-Cal OES reserves the right to identify other languages if needs arise. - m.
-Leverage existing materials and develop new materials as deemed appropriate to specifically meet the local needs of diverse and vulnerable communities across the State.
-Including, but not limited to: fact sheets, infographics, media kits, briefing materials and presentation templates, social media graphics, Q&A, and other collateral pieces. - n.
+- m.
+Leverage existing materials and develop new materials as deemed appropriate to specifically meet the local needs of diverse and vulnerable communities across the State, including, but not limited to: fact sheets, infographics, media kits, briefing materials and presentation templates, social media graphics, Q&A, and other collateral pieces. - n.
 Push public awareness and outreach materials. - o.
-Effective messaging and materials on emergency preparedness, response and recovery curriculum; and deploy focus groups/message testing as needed throughout the campaign to ensure it is driving engagement. - p.
-Work with tools and advertisements to promote approaches for Californians to know how to respond in the event of a natural disaster or emergency. - q.
-Track and document the effectiveness of the public education campaign; and adjust the campaign based on key performance indicators (KPIs).
+Work with tools and advertisements to promote approaches for Californians to know how to respond in the event of a natural disaster or emergency. - p.
+Track and document the effectiveness of the public education campaign; and adjust the campaign based on engagements, awareness, metrics, and other analytics.

-The Applicant will deliver a written Campaign Management Plan to Cal OES for review and approval within 15 days of application approval.
+The Subrecipient will deliver a written Campaign Management Plan to Cal OES for review and approval within 15 days of application approval.